 Changing parameters in SPS and PPS is not currently supported because of the current state of the VTM, which allocates fixed SPS/PPS.
 Supporting SPS/PPS change would require more work.

-It is asked what would be useful cases to be tested, and evidence about advantages.
+It was asked what would be useful cases to be tested, and evidence about advantages.

 One example given is a change of QP at a certain frame.